 - Jillian Bristol

 (Prof. Shannon Kenney, Medicine and Oncology): Regulation of TNFR2 expression by EBV protein BZLF1 and cellular C/EBP.
-Jillian is currently doing a postdoc in the Kenney laboratory.
+Jillian is an Associate Researcher in the Kenney laboratory.

 - Nadia Dominguez